 RESEARCH AND TEACHING INTERESTS

-Cultural Anthropology, Digital Anthropology, Media Anthropology, science and technology studies, Internet collectives and fandoms, ontology, phenomenology, animism, identity, videogame studies, ethnographic methods, epistemological frameworks.
+cultural anthropology, linguistic anthropology, digital anthropology, media anthropology, science and technology studies, Internet collectives and fandoms, media studies, identity, space & place, embodiment, animism, videogame studies, ethnographic methods, epistemological frameworks

 2018.
 “Cybernetic Animism: Non-Human Personhood and the Internet,” in Digital Existence: Ontology, Ethics and Transcendence in Digital Culture, ed.
 Amanda Lagerkvist.
 London: Routledge, pp. 227-241.

 Media and Public Scholarship

 2022.
 “What is Cultural Anthropology?”
 At SAPIENS September 27:

 2021.
 “Care by Emoji” with Tariq Adely.
 Anthropology News, June 25:

 2020.
 “So You Want to ‘Do’ Digital Ethnography.”
 At The Geek Anthropologist, March 25:

 2019.
 “Devin Proctor’s page 99 test.”
 At CaMP Anthropology, edited by Ilana Gershon.
 July 29: https://campanthropology.org/2019/07/29/devin-proctor-page-99-test/